-At the end of this week, shortly after 7:00 Thursday evening Eastern time, the planet Mercury will enter apparent retrograde motion, marking the beginning of a three-week span of misfortune down on Earth.
-At least, that is, according to proponents of astrology, who have made the phrase “Mercury in retrograde” (or the more grammatically correct “Mercury retrograde”) an increasingly buzzy phrase over the past few years.
+When the planet Mercury enters apparent retrograde motion, that marks the beginning of a span of misfortune down on Earth.
+At least, that is, according to proponents of astrology, who have made the phrase “Mercury in retrograde” (or the more grammatically correct “Mercury retrograde”) an increasingly buzzy one over the past few years.
+In 2022, the phenomenon is set to take place four times: once took place beginning in January, with the others set to last from May 10 to June 3, Sept.
+9 to Oct.
+2, and Dec.
+29 to Jan.
+18 in the new year.

 Retrograde motion is when a planet appears, when observed from Earth, to reverse direction.
 This happens due to an optical illusion caused by differences in orbit.
 In the realm of astrology, retrograde motion has negative connotations.
 Because Mercury is the planet said to rule communication, those who are astrologically inclined expect frequent misunderstandings, scheduling problems and disagreements with friends during this period.
 Since Mercury is the fastest planet in our solar system, it enters apparent retrograde motion between three and four times a year, for about three weeks at a time.
 The frequency makes it an ideal scapegoat for any sort of misfortune, so much so that there is a whole website devoted to the question of whether today is one of those days — the aptly named www.ismercuryinretrograde.com — that one can visit to seek validation on a particularly bad day.